Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-The trend estimate for Australian retail turnover rose 0.4 per cent in October 2014.
-This followed a 0.4 per cent rise in September 2014.
-Through the year, the trend estimate rose 5.0 per cent in October 2014 compared to October 2013.
+The trend estimate for Australian retail turnover rose 0.4 per cent in November 2014.
+Through the year, the trend estimate rose 4.5 per cent in November 2014 compared to November 2013.

-Total online retail trade, in original terms, rose 9.5 per cent in October 2014 following a rise of 8.7 per cent in September 2014,
+Total online retail trade, in original terms, rose 5.2 percent in November following a rise of 9.8 per cent in October 2014 and a rise of 8.7 per cent in September 2014.

 More detailed industry analysis and further information on the statistical methodology is available in Retail Trade, Australia (cat no. 8501.0).